F. William Engdahl

 Frederick William Engdahl (born August 9, 1944) is an American writer based in Germany.
 He identifies himself as an "economic researcher, historian and freelance journalist."
+He is known for his views that the September 11 attacks, the Arab Spring and the theory of global warming are all conspiracies.
+He has written extensively for the LaRouche movement, Russia Today and GlobalResearch.

 Early life and education

 Born in Minneapolis, Minnesota, United States, Engdahl is the son of F. William Engdahl Sr., and Ruth Aalund (b.
 Rishoff).
-Engdahl grew up in Texas and earned a degree in engineering from Princeton University in 1966 (BA) followed by graduate study in comparative economics at the University of Stockholm from 1969 to 1970.
+Engdahl grew up in Texas and earned a degree in politics from Princeton University in 1966 (BA) followed by graduate study in comparative economics at the Stockholm University from 1969 to 1970.
 He then worked as an economist and freelance journalist in New York and in Europe.

 Career

 Engdahl began writing about oil politics with the first oil shock in the early 1970s.
 He has also been a long-time associate of the LaRouche movement and served as an economics editor for LaRouche's Executive Intelligence Review.

 His first book, entitled A Century of War: Anglo-American Oil Politics and the New World Order, discusses the alleged roles of Zbigniew Brzezinski and George Ball and of the USA in the 1979 overthrow of the Shah of Iran, which was meant to manipulate oil prices and to stop Soviet expansion.
 Engdahl says that Brzezinski and Ball used the Islamic Balkanization model proposed by Bernard Lewis.
 In 2007, he completed Seeds of Destruction: The Hidden Agenda of Genetic Manipulation, in which he criticized Monsanto's strategy with GMO seeds, such as Roundup Ready soybeans.
 He has also written for newsmagazines such as the Asia Times.

 Engdahl is a contributor to the Global Research website of the conspiracist Centre for Research on Globalization, the Russian website New Eastern Outlook, and Veterans Today (on whose advisory board he sits).
 He is a regular contributor to RT (formerly Russia Today) and Voice of Russia.
-He is on the scientific committee of the journals Geopolitica, alongside Michel Chossudovsky and others, and Eurasia, alongside Aleksandr Dugin and others.
+He is on the scientific committee of the magazines Geopolitica, and the far-right journal Eurasia, alongside Aleksandr Dugin and others.
 He was a keynote speaker at the conference "Geopolitics of Multipolarity", held at Moscow State University in 2011, alongside Dugin.